liyufx416/flashcard-pwa/README.md

 ## License

-This project is open source and available for educational purposes.
+This project is open source and available for educational purposes with credit to the original author.